 Overview of Lands

-An Overview of the Lands making up Linn Park, including developments in the last three centuries starting with the exploitation of minerals and farming improvements in the 18th century, becoming a country estate, and finally in the 20th century purchased by Glasgow City Council to be turned into a park.
+An Overview of the Lands making up Linn Park, including developments in the last three centuries starting with the exploitation of minerals and farming improvements in the 18th century, becoming a country estate, and finally in the 20th century being purchased by Glasgow City Council and turned into a park.